-Figure 4.23: Ten kilometer lower stream from the dam.
+The Shimanto River (Figure 1) in Kochi Prefecture, Japan, is known as a clear river.
+The upper stream contains a hydropower dam that is 80 m high; the river has a total length of 196 km [11].
+The water taken from the river for power generation is generally later discharged downstream of the dam, but some water is discharged into the Ivoki River, which then makes its way to the sea.
+Therefore, water only flows downstream of the dam when there is no flood risk.
 The quantity of discharged water is 1 tonnage per second for 190 days of the year, with no water discharged for 90 days of the year for the 20 km section from the dam to a point where a large branch occurs in the river.
 In this section of the river, water activities and fishing are prohibited.
 A plant that rises from the ground was used rather than a waterside one; however, the quantity of water is still abundant in the downstream area of the Shimanto River because there are many branches of the river.
 The operation of the dam does result in deterioration of the quality of water and a reduction in the fish catch because 30% of the total water volume is captured by the dam.
-Residents and fishermen in the middle and lower reaches of the river.
-Given that global warming is an important issue, the generation of hydroelectric power is a valuable energy source; however, the natural recovery of the river, as represented by clear river water, has an important value that exceeds the value of hydroelectric power that is generated using water taken from the river [23].
+Residents and fishermen in the middle and lower reaches of the river are appealing for the dam to be opened and for the water to be returned to the river.
+Given that global warming is an important issue, the generation of hydroelectric power is a valuable energy source; however, the natural recovery of the river, as represented by clear river water, has an important value that exceeds the value of hydroelectric power that is generated using water taken from the river.

-The upper reaches of the Yoshino River (Figs 4.1 and 4.24-4.27), Shikoku Island, contain 370 ha of flood-defense forest that is the largest bamboo thicket in Japan.
+The upper reaches of the Yoshino River (Figure 1), Shikoku Island, contain 370 ha of flood-defense forest that is the largest bamboo thicket in Japan [11].
 The force of the water that overflows from the river is mitigated by the forest, and sand is trapped by the vegetation; consequently, flooding has been reduced over the past 100 years.
-However, the Japanese Government has recently proposed the construction of a movable dam (Daijyu Dam) for the purpose of the river improvement.
-Local people are protesting that the Japanese Government is intent on destroying nature and wasting money [24-26].
+However, the Japanese Government has recently proposed the construction of a movable dam for the purpose of the river improvement.
+Local people are protesting that the Japanese Government is intent on destroying nature and wasting money.

-A wide reservoir was constructed in Toyohashi City, in the downstream part of the Toyo River (Figs 4.1 and 4.28-4.30), Aichi Prefecture in Japan, during the Edo Period (1600-1860) [27-29].
-The reservoir was surrounded by an open levee (the Kasumitei levee) as shown in Fig. 4.28 that contains gaps through which the water preferably overflows.
+A wide reservoir was constructed in Toyohashi City, in the downstream part of the Toyokawa Stream (Figure 1), Aichi Prefecture, during the Edo Period (1600-1860) [11].
+The reservoir is surrounded by an open levee (the Kasumitei levee) that contains gaps through which the water preferably overflows.
 A thick copse grows adjacent to the levees, and the reservoir is used as a field in times of normal river flow.
-The Japanese Government plans to construct a dam in the upper stream to remove the need for the reservoir and copse, but local people oppose this scheme [30].
+The Japanese Government plans to construct a dam in the upper stream to remove the need for the reservoir and copse, but local people oppose this scheme.
 The nature of flooding-related river improvements in this area has been employed since the Edo Period, although it involves the sacrifice of farmland.
-Low levees are planned for open levees as shown in Fig. 4.29.
-Figures 4.30 and 4.31 show the photographs of the flood around the diversion and open levees of the Toyo River in 2003.